Changes in immigration regulations

 effective from: 1 July 2024

 An entity entrusting a job to a citizen of Ukraine has to indicate in the notification at least the minimum wage (or pro rata reduction in the case of lesser working hours) or the minimum hourly rate.
-In 2025, the amounts are PLN 4,666 gross per month for full-time work or PLN 30.50 gross per hour.
-Starting 1 January 2026, these amounts will increase to PLN 4,806 gross per month and PLN 31.40 gross per hour.
+In 2026, the amounts are PLN 4,806 gross per month for full-time work or PLN 31.40 gross per hour.

 source of change: